aFunnyBit/aFunnyBit.github.io/_posts/2017-12-22-Buying-alt-coins.md

 3. Click `Send`

-4. Paste the address from [Get Your Ethereum Deposit Address](#get-your-ethereum-deposit-address) (__WARNING__: Don't paste my address otherwise it gets sent to my wallet and I will consider it a donation.)
+4. Paste the address from [Get Your Ethereum Deposit Address From Binance](#get-your-ethereum-deposit-address-from-binance) (__WARNING__: Don't paste my address otherwise it gets sent to my wallet and I will consider it a donation.)

 5. Click `Continue`